Pr0gramm3r2022/SecureServerTraffic/README.md

 # SecureServerTraffic

-Implementing rate limiting and load balancing on this server and aiming to secure it well.
-Currently using Http.server.
+Learning how to build and secure web servers, impmlement rate limiting and load balancing, deploy them on the cloud, and use them to build Backend and Machine Learning systems.